rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 -   One network interface with network access to all managed servers

 ###  Installation

+Before SHVS is installed, Database needs to be created.
+Use the following commands to install postgres and create SHVS DB

+dnf module disable postgresql -y

+copy install_pgshvsdb.sh and create_db.sh to /root/ directory

+./install_pgshvsdb.sh

+./create_db.sh pgshvsdb <dbuser> <dbpassword>

 To install the SGX Host Verification Service, follow these steps: